Fact Sheet 511

 KS can often be diagnosed by looking at the skin lesions.
 They are usually flat, painless, and do not itch or drain.
 They can look like a bruise, but a bruise will lose its purple color if you push on it; a KS lesion won’t.
 KS lesions can grow into raised bumps or patches and grow together.
 Your health care provider might take a small sample (a biopsy) from skin spots to examine under a microscope and confirm a diagnosis of KS.

-Strong ART is the best treatment for active KS.
-In many people, ART can stop the growth or even clear up skin lesions.
+Suppressing HIV with ART is the best treatment for active KS.
+In most people, ART alone can stop the growth and even clear up skin lesions.
 In addition to ART, there are different treatments for KS in the skin or in other parts of the body.

 In the skin, KS may not have to be treated if there are only a few lesions.
 Skin lesions can be: